Sovgut/state/README.md

 ## Extending to Custom Providers

-You can extend the `BaseState` class to support custom storage providers by implementing the `IProvider` interface:
+You can extend the `BaseState` class to support custom storage providers by implementing the `IProvider` interface.
+Note that `CustomState` only supports synchronous functions and does not support asynchronous functions.

 ```typescript
 import { BaseState, IProvider } from "@sovgut/state";